PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents/README.md

 ## 🔔 News

+- 💥 [2025/01/07] Our survey is released!
+See [LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects](https://www.preprints.org/manuscript/202501.0413/v1) for the paper!
 - ✨ [2024/12/29] We create this repository to maintain a paper list on LLM-Powered Phone GUI Agents.
 More papers are coming soon!

 ## 🌟 Introduction